-Building a rock-solid website can be likened to building a home for your family.
+Building a rock-solid website can be likened to building a home for your family, you want it to be the best so why not get the best to build it?
+We recommend companies like Outre Creative, they can create and help maintain your site.
 This is because once you have set up your site, you have to do regular maintenance procedures to make sure that it is always functioning at optimum levels.
 The time required for maintenance varies, depending on the website size, but it should take no more than a few minutes every week.

 Regular website maintenance allows you to pinpoint any potential issues promptly.
 It is also important to keep in constant touch with members of your audience who have spent some time posting comments on blogs to give you a helpful overview through statistics.

 Following are five useful tips that you can use when doing your WordPress Maintenance weekly:

 - Check Your Homepage – At first glance, this may seem too simple; however, regularly going to your website’s homepage is important, at the same time, an easy task to do weekly, and maybe, even daily.
 By merely visiting your homepage, you can quickly identify and address problems such as hosting or domain name issues, and God forbid, hackers gaining access and doing damage to your website.

 A good bit of advice is to visit your site using different devices like your tablet, mobile phone and computer, and through various browsers like Firefox, Safari, and Chrome.
 Click on the links and make sure that everything is working fine.
 Try viewing your site from a fresh perspective or that of a first-time visitor to gain first-hand experience on what they are going to see.